Meet our board

 Sumia is an asylum-seeker from Darfur, Sudan.
 Since arriving in Israel in 2011, she has become a leader of the leaders of the Sudanese asylum-seeker community.
 She holds a degree in microbiology and worked with Doctors Without Borders in Darfur.
 Sumia has led many demonstrations in collaboration with NGOs and was a spokesperson in the Women’s March against the deportation which was organized in March 2018 in Southern Tel Aviv.
 She wanted to join the ARDC continue helping her community

 and started working with the ARDC in 2012 as a translator from Arabic to English.
 She began her community outreach position in 2018- traveling to different cities to help inform and educate community members.
 Sumia also works in the reception and is involved in a women’s and children program within the Sudanese community.

 A community leader in the Eritrean asylum-seeker community.
 Teclit and number of other activists established in previous years to establish a group which acted to empower Eritrean asylum-seekers in Israel and inform them of their rights.
 He joined the organization in 2018 as a community activist.
 Teclit is an important contact between the asylum-seeker community and the Israeli public.

 Guli is our Education Assistant at ARDC.
 Guli started volunteering with the community at the age of 13, when he coordinated a tutoring program where gifted high school students taught asylum seeker children Hebrew.
 Since than, he became an activist in various movements.
 Guli was born in Tel-Aviv, but spent periods of his childhood in Germany and in England.
 He is a graduate of the gifted class of Ironi D, and before he joined the ARDC in 2018 he was a journalist at Galei Tzahal, where he produced and edited programs about Africa.
-He is about to finish his BA in political science and international relations.
+He recently finished his BA in political science and international relations.